-Urban Water Innovation Network Sustainability Research Network Y6: Annual Report (2020-2021)
+Urban Water Innovation Network Sustainability Research Network

+Final Report (2015-2022)

 The Urban Water Innovation Network is a Sustainability Research Network (SRN) funded by the National Science Foundation (NSF) Cooperative Agreement 1444758.
 The Network was established in August 2015.
-The Year 6 UWIN Annual Report provides a detailed summary of activities, results and accomplishments over the May 2020 - May 2021 period.
-The report also provides a detailed list of partners and collaborators as well as a current list of UWIN-related research products including academic publications, conference papers and proceedings, websites, models and other related products.
+The Final Report provides a detailed summary of activities, results and accomplishments over the SRN funding cycle (2015 - 2022).
+The report also provides a detailed list of partners and collaborators as well as a current list of UWIN-related research products including academic publications, conference papers and proceedings, websites, models, and other related products.